From Yosemite to Yellowstone to the Eastern Sierras and central Nevada, Ted and Donna Treleven explore the West in their Four Wheel Camper.

-LEFT: Badwater Basin, lowest point in North America, Death Valley National Park, California MIDDLE: Inspiration point above Jenny Lake, Grand Teton National Park, Wyoming RIGHT: Yosemite valley in Yosemite National Park, California, Our Golden retriever’s name was Shelby
+LEFT: Badwater Basin, the lowest point in North America, Death Valley National Park, California MIDDLE: Inspiration Point above Jenny Lake, Grand Teton National Park, Wyoming RIGHT: Yosemite valley in Yosemite National Park, California, Our Golden retriever’s name was Shelby

 TCM: When did your camping lifestyle begin?